-(Western half of borough - Titchfield, Warsash, Locks Heath, Sarisbury, Park Gate, Burridge)

-Main Sources of Information

-- Southern Water, Water Resource Management Plan 2015-40 - Portsmouth Water Draft Water Resources Management Plan 2019

-Existing Provision - current situation

-All water companies prepare Water Resources Management Plans (WRMPs) which show how they will secure resilient water supplies for their customers for the next 25 years.
+Water Supply / Lead Portsmouth Water Organisation (eastern part of Borough - Fareham and Stubbington) Southern Water (Western half of borough - Titchfield, Warsash, Locks Heath, Sarisbury, Park Gate, Burridge) Bournemouth and West Hants Water Portsmouth Water Main Sources of Information Southern Water, Water Resource Management Plan 2015-4027 Portsmouth Water Draft Water Resources Management Plan 201928 Existing Provision - current situation All water companies prepare Water Resources Management Plans (WRMPs) which show how they will secure resilient water supplies for their customers for the next 25 years.
 They consider how much water is available today, how much is needed to supply in the future and then develop options to make up any difference.
 These plans are updated every five years to make sure they always reflect the latest information, innovation and customer views.

-Southern Water

-The Hampshire South Water Resource Zone (WRZ), which covers the western half of the borough, is the largest in the company's supply area with dry year demands typically around 150 Ml/d.
+Southern Water The Hampshire South Water Resource Zone (WRZ), which covers the western half of the borough, is the largest in the company's supply area with dry year demands typically around 150 Ml/d.
 At the start of this planning period, there is a significant supply demand balance surplus in the region of 80 Ml/d at Minimum Deployable Output (MDO) and 45 Ml/d at Peak Deployable Output (PDO), although a significant volume of water is transferred through the cross-Solent main to support the Isle of Wight WRZ.
+Southern Water abstract from the Rivers Test and Itchen, both European Protected waterways.
+Abstraction is therefore closely monitored and